odrnk/bookmarkext/docs/initial_plan.md

 In case of a bookmark, "Delete" means that it will be completely deleted.
 In case of a tag, "Delete" means that it will be completely deleted and all its bookmarks will be deleted.
 So it will propably make sense to show some confirmation popup to prevent accidental deletion of many bookmarks.

+Editing of bookmarks must work the same way as in the flat mode, except that if a current tag is removed for the bookmark, it must disappear from the grid after selecting a tag or another bookmark in the grid.

+For tags, the editing form have only "Name" and "Tags" fields.
+"Tags" field must work the same way as "Tags" field for bookamarks.

+## Tree view

+There will be a tree of tags on the left in each mode.
+The first node will be "flat mode" and has no child nodes.
+When it is clicked, the user see the flat mode.
+The second node will be "root".
+When it is clicked the user see the hierarchy mode at the root level.

+The child nodes of "root" are the root tags.
+The child nodes of root tags are thier child tags and so on, you got the idea.

+Be default, "root" node is expanded.

+When a tag is clicked in the tree, the user sees the hierarchy mode at the level of this tag.

+The separation line between the tree and a grid must be adjustable horizontally.